wyne-ybanez/Fast-Travel/README.md

 ### Code

 - Animate on Scroll used throughout the entire website.
 Check it out [here](https://michalsnik.github.io/aos/)

+- Google Maps template used for styling from Snazzy Maps.
+Here is the [link](https://snazzymaps.com/style/47631/blue)

 - Brad Traversy code used and editted for landing page video, navigation menu toggle, overall index.html styling and social icon hover [animation](https://codepen.io/bradtraversy/pen/eYdMqvx)